EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

 console.log(totalInventoryPrice); // 14117
 ```

-- check how many of each instanced are there
+- check how many of each instances (`shirt`, `pants`, `socks`) are there
+- what is the total value (`price`) of all of the inventory that we have
-- check if the property exists before we add `1` to it
+- in function `inventoryReducer` check if the property exists before we add `1` to it
-- for total value, start at `0`, loop over single item, return previous amount which is the accumulator plus the price of the looped item
+- for total value `totalInventoryPrice`, start at `0`, loop over single item, return previous amount which is the accumulator plus the price of the looped item

 ## Reduce Exercise